The 5 Types of White Paint Colors

 WHAT UNDERTONES DO BRIGHT WHITES HAVE?

 In bright whites, the undertone you’ll find the most is yellow.
-And while this undertone can be there, because we’re dealing with such HIGH LRVs, it can be less noticeable on a large scale.
-This is especially the case in bright rooms where you get a lot of light bouncing (as shown above).
-The undertones in bright whites can also be less noticeable UNTIL you compare them to a true white or a white with an opposite undertone.
+And while this undertone can be noticeable, given the high LRVs, it can be less obvious on a large scale.
+This is especially the case in bright rooms, where a lot of light bounces around.

-Benjamin Moore Super White is a bright white with an LRV of 87.36.
+Benjamin Moore Super White is a reasonably bright white with an LRV of 87.36.
 While it can look DARN WHITE, especially in a well-lit room, it has a slightly cool undertone.

 Not seeing a cool white in the above photo?
 This is a south-facing room, and the warm rays balance Super White a bit.